Locations:

 How is rheumatic heart disease treated?

-There’s no cure for rheumatic heart disease.
-Treatment can help you manage symptoms and may delay disease progress.
+Rheumatic heart disease treatments can help you manage symptoms and may delay disease progress.
+But they can’t cure the condition.
 Treatments include:

-• Medication: Your provider may recommend medication to manage an abnormal heartbeat.
-Anticoagulants (blood thinners) can reduce the risk of stroke or blood clots.
+• Medication: Your provider may recommend medication to manage heart failure or an abnormal heartbeat.
+Anticoagulants (blood thinners) can reduce the risk of stroke or blood clots if you have a narrow mitral valve or atrial fibrillation.

-If it’s not possible to perform a repair, you may need valve replacement surgery.
-Your surgeon replaces the damaged valve with an artificial valve or a tissue valve.
-In some cases, your surgeon may perform a Ross procedure.
-The procedure swaps one of your healthy valves for the damaged valve.
+• Surgery: If you have severe rheumatic heart disease, you may need heart valve surgery.
+A surgeon repairs or replaces damaged heart valves.
+If they can’t fix your valve, they can replace the damaged valve with an artificial valve or a tissue valve.
+In some cases, they may perform a Ross procedure, where a surgeon swaps one of your healthy valves for the damaged valve and then puts a new valve in place of the healthy one they relocated.

 Prevention